 For both types of compound extremes the ensemble mean and median seem to be able to capture the differences between regions shown by observations although not always in absolute numbers.
-An interesting result is that reanalysis driven CCLM data is sometimes farther away from the observational descriptors than the model data, especially for the cold and wet extremes in winter.
-This leads to the question whether the dynamical behavior of the driving GCM is greatly altered by the RCM downscaling and errors in both models compensate during the downscaling process.
-A further cause of this deviation of the ERA-40 driven simulations could be a misrepresentation of the dynamics by the reanalysis dataset.
+An interesting result is that reanalysisdriven CCLM data are sometimes farther away from the observational descriptors than the model data, especially for the cold and wet extremes in winter.
+This leads to the question whether the dynamical behavior of the driving GCM is greatly altered by the RCM downscaling or errors in both models compensate during the downscaling process.
+A further cause of this deviation of the ERA-40-driven simulations could be a misrepresentation of the dynamics by the reanalysis data set.
 A follow up study comparing dynamical behavior of both RCM and GCMs is planned for the future.
-Additionally it would be interesting to also compare different reanalysis datasets using this method as there have been studies showing differences in their variability [e.g.,][]hagemann2005.
+Additionally, it would be interesting to also compare different reanalysis data sets using this method as there have been studies showing differences in their variability (e.g., Hagemann et al., 2005).